-Fingernail & Toenail Fungus Treatment Guide
+Fingernail & Toenail Fungus Best Practices Guide

 Choosing the Most Effective Formula

-This simple treatment guide is the combined effort of years worth of research and experience regarding best practices for helping to alleviate discoloration and the regrowth of fungal nails.
+This simple guide is the combined effort of years worth of research and experience regarding best practices for helping to alleviate discoloration and the regrowth of fungal nails.
 Before we begin this guide, we need to clear up a few preconceived notions you may have.
-Despite some common misconceptions, it is not realistic to treat Nail Fungus (Onychomycosis) overnight, even with prescription medication or laser therapies, you can expect an average treatment time of 2-6 months to completely regrow new nails that are fungal free.
+Despite some common misconceptions, it is not realistic to deal with Nail Fungus (Onychomycosis) overnight, even with prescription medication or laser therapies, you can expect an average turnaround time of 2-6 months to completely regrow new nails that are fungal free.
 This is due to the time it takes to regrow a healthy new nail, fungus severity and type, and variables that effect the regrowth.

 Be Proactive and Take Action

-It is extremely important to keep all your tools sanitized.
+It is extremely important to keep all your nail care tools sanitized.
 Start by disinfecting your nail clippers, nail file, and any other nail care utensils you are using with rubbing alcohol and then dry thoroughly.
 You will want to sanitize your utensils between use when working on infected nails.
 Do not share your nail care utensils with others.
 Trim your nails carefully to remove any excess infected nail.
 It’s important to keep your nails trimmed and short but not to the point of discomfort.
 This serves two purposes: 1.
 Removes excess nail that is infected 2.
 Easier to apply topical solution to ridges, sides and underneath the nail.
 Once nails are clipped, file nails gently along ridges, cuticle and top of the nail.
 Your nails are now prepped.
 Remember to discard/disinfect your utensils immediately afterward.

 Step #1 | Gather Your Materials